Created on

 As mentioned before, if the number of prefixes advertised is beyond the permitted number, the BGP neighbor will fail to form (established), or break if the neighbor-ship has been established before receiving more than the allowed prefixes.

-Just to make sure this is the cause of the 'peering failure', run below BGP debug command on FortiGate:
+Just to make sure this is the cause of the 'peering failure', run the below BGP debug command on FortiGate:

-Look for the below information in the debug output (logs):
+Look for the information below in the debug output (logs):

 %BGP-3-NOTIFICATION: received from x.x.x.x 6/1 (Cease/Maximum Number of Prefixes Reached)

-From the above information, the peering was refused by the neighbor and the reason was stated: 'Maximum Number of Prefixes Reached'.
+From the above information, the peering was refused by the neighbor, and the reason was stated: 'Maximum Number of Prefixes Reached'.

 This can be summarized as 192.168.0.0/21 (reducing advertised networks/prefixes from 7 to just 1).